GoOz/Niepce/README.md

 It's ready to be build as it is but you'll have to set some things up to make it your own.

+## Demo

+Currently used on my own [portfolio](https://www.bloogart.com/) but this tool comes with several example pages so you can quickly serve locally and see it in action if you want to start playing with it immediately.

+_NB: Note that most of example pictures are from Unsplash.com and are credited in their own page._

 ## What kind of features to expect

 ### Dark and light theme